 From the moment you arrive in St. Amans de Pellagal, you'll be seduced by the peace and quiet, the lovely views, and the warmth and character of our home.
-Originally a stone barn, it has been converted into two houses.
-Our 'half' is a very spacious 3-bedroomed home, with lots of oak beams and exposed stone walls, including in the bathrooms.
-St. Amans is a little hamlet, high up on the edge of the Lendou valley, with far-reaching, stunning views over the local countryside.
+Originally a stone barn, it has been converted into a very spacious 3-bedroomed home, with lots of oak beams and exposed stone walls, including in the bathrooms.
+St. Amans is a little hamlet, high up on the edge of the Lendou Valley, with far-reaching, stunning views over the local countryside.
 You can walk or cycle for miles along quiet lanes, or just relax in the secluded garden, book and glass of cold rosé to hand.
 The nearest town with shops, bars and restaurants is Lauzerte, a short drive away.
 Lauzerte is one of France's 'plus beaux villages' and deserves the accolade.
 It has many mediaeval houses, and a lovely village square, where the small Saturday market is held.
 A half-hour drive away is the historic town of Cahors, famous for the St. Valentré bridge (also mediaeval), Malbec wine, bustling market and river boat tours.
 Another famous town, Moissac, with its cathedral, is also half-an-hour away, and if you want a day trip, Toulouse, Montauban, Albi, Cordes sur Ciel and St. Antonin-Noble-Val (where 2015's gentle film 'The hundred-foot journey', with Helen Mirren and Manish Dayal, was filmed) are within easy reach.

 The house is situated between the church and the cemetery, and there is minimal traffic.
 On a busy day, 3 cars drive by!
 On hot summer evenings you can also sit on the front steps of the house, with a glass of wine, and watch the sun go down and chat to people walking by.